DFPS provides Child Protective Services (CPS) Rights to all children in CPS foster care.

 - Be told:

-- Good care and treatment that meets my needs in the most family-like setting possible.
+- Have good care and treatment that meets my needs in the most family-like setting possible.
 This means I have the right to live in a safe, healthy, and comfortable place.
 And I am protected from getting hurt, treated with respect, and have some privacy for personal needs.

 - Be told the rules by a person at the place where I am living.